Projects

 ethics, and strategy of running for office.
 It is available online and

 in print from the Berkeley Public Policy Press.
-I compiled research from public opinion polls, focus groups,
+The project was funded by the

 Pew Charitable Trusts.